Laura Maud Thompson: Career

-After the Indian Education, Personality and Administration Project ended, Thompson was appointed to the Policy Board of the U.S. National Indian Institute in Washington, D.C. in 1948.
+After the Indian Education, Personality and Administration Project ended, Thompson was appointed to the Policy Board of the U.S. National Indian Institute in Washington, D.C., in 1948.
 Her marriage to Collier also ended.
 Like other female anthropologists who had worked outside academia, she was unable to secure a tenure-track position and took a series of one- and two-year teaching appointments.
 During the 1950s and 1960s, Thompson taught at the University of North Carolina, North Carolina State College, City College and Brooklyn College of City University of New York, Southern Illinois University, the University of California, Utah State University, Pennsylvania State University, San Francisco State University, and the University of Hawaii.
 She also held positions at the Bank Street College of Education in 1953 and the Merrill Palmer Skillman Institute at Wayne State University in 1954.
 At the same time, she was a consultant for a number of projects, including the Hutterite Socialization Project at Pennsylvania State University from 1962 to 1965 and the Centennial Joint School System Project in Pennsylvania from 1964 to 1966.

 In her speech accepting the 1979 Bronislaw Malinowski Award from the Society for Applied Anthropology, Thompson highlighted how the first generation of applied anthropologists advised those trying to make colonialism more efficient, noting that these early anthropologists were "under a certain degree of pressure from the larger society to develop a set of tools for engineering, manipulating, and managing people in small groups and ethnic enclaves toward utilitarian goals superimposed from without."

-Thompson made her first return visit to Guam in 1977, when she was invited to be the keynote speaker for the CHamoru Studies Conference held at George Washington High School.
+After years of being unable to return to Guam, Thompson made her first return visit in 1977, when she was invited to be the keynote speaker for the CHamoru Studies Conference held at George Washington High School.
 She returned again in April 1987 to give the keynote speech, titled "Talking Stones," to the University of Guam's Annual College of Arts and Sciences Research Conference.
 In 1991, the Richard F. Taitano Micronesian Area Research Center (MARC) of the University of Guam hosted a reception at the Bishop Museum to honor Thompson on the publication of her autobiography, Beyond The Dream.
 Following her death on January 23, 2000, memorial services were held both in Honolulu and on Guam.
 Robert Underwood, the Delegate of Guam, entered an extended speech lauding Thompson as a "great anthropologist and true friend of Guam" into the Congressional Record from the House floor.

-The Governor of Guam also posthumously awarded her the Ancient Order of the Chamorri, the highest civilian honor given to a non-CHamoru person.
+The Governor of Guam posthumously awarded her the Ancient Order of the Chamorri, the highest civilian honor given to a non-CHamoru person, for her profound contributions to Guam and its people.